 When we were kids, balloons were a sign of a party—birthday bash, pep rally, school dance, you name it.
-So why, now that we're adults, aren't they a thing for weddings, a.k.a. the single greatest party of our life, right?
-Well, it seems a bunch of people are asking that same question, because we, just now (yes, in 2017!), started seeing balloons pop up everywhere in the party circuit: at the engagement shoot, the bridal shower, the wedding reception, and more.
-And they're, of course, blowing up (ha ha) in the art scene too.
-If you're curious as to what this trend is all about, check out Charles Pétillon's installation of 100,000 white balloons in London's Covent Garden (it's magical!), Jihan Zencirli's colorful designs all over Los Angeles, and even Sugar & Cloth's desert wedding here on Brides.com.
+So why, now that we're adults, aren't they a thing for weddings, a.k.a. the single greatest party of our life?
+Well, it seems a bunch of people are asking that same question because now we've started seeing balloons pop up everywhere in the party circuit: at the engagement shoot, the bridal shower, the wedding ceremony, and more.
+And they're, of course, blowing up (ha ha) in the art scene, too.

-Basically, all the kids are embracing balloons, and it's time for modern brides to get on board.
+Basically, all the cool now-adult kids are embracing balloons, and it's time for modern brides to get on board.
 To help you out and translate this trend to your wedding decor, we put our pro Instagramming skills to good use and discovered that you have a ton of options.
 And we are not talking about a "balloons tied at the party entrance"-type deal.
-No, it turns out people are getting really creative; think covering a statement wall with mini pink balloons, tying foliage-wrapped ones to table centerpieces, and hanging them from the ceiling.
+No, it turns out people are getting really creative.
+Think covering a statement wall with mini pink balloons, tying foliage-wrapped ones to table centerpieces, and hanging them from the ceiling.
 (Seriously, how do you even do that?)
-Lucky for you, we've got all the ideas right here!
+Lucky for you, we've got all the ideas right here.

 This rainbow of an installation is truly a work of art.
 Copy Geronimo Balloon's signature clustered look and check decor off your to-do list.